 - A POP can be used with HRT to provide effective contraception.

-- The IUS can be used as the progestogen component for HRT for four years, and provide concurrent contraception.
+- The IUS can be used as the progestogen component for HRT for five years, and provide concurrent contraception.